f5devcentral/f5-velos-training/docs/initial_setup_of_velos_chassis_partitions.rst

 Network Settings -> LAGs
 ------------------------

 All in-band networking including LAGs are configured in the VELOS chassis partition layer.
-The admin will configure interfaces and/or LAGs and they will assign VLANs to those physical interfaces.
+The admin will configure interfaces and/or LAGs, and they will assign VLANs to those physical interfaces.
 Tenants will then inherit the VLANs that are assigned to them when they are created.
 It is recommended to spread LAG members across blades for added redundancy.

 Configuring LAGs from the webUI
 -----------------------------